Up to 250 undergraduate Arts subjects under threat at Sydney Uni in “major attack” - Honi Soit

 Honours to become less specialised

-Honours students in less popular courses may see some of their disciplinary coursework units scrapped from 2023 and replaced with interdisciplinary research, which will allow for less specialisation in disciplinary research methods.
+Honours students in less popular courses may see some of their disciplinary coursework units scrapped from 2023 and replaced with a generic “methodological unit of study,” which will allow for less specialisation in disciplinary research methods.

 For Honours courses where the overall cohort is less than 20 students over the past three years, the Honours pathway will be reformed to include one shared unit of Honours study with other areas (FASS-wide or School-wide) and one unit of “discipline-specific Honours training.”

-Only five FASS Honours disciplines have an average of 20 student enrolments, meaning that all Honours courses except Government and International Relations, History, Philosophy, Economics and English would face reforms under the DCP.
+Only five FASS Honours disciplines have an average of 20 student enrolments, meaning that all Honours courses except Government and International Relations, History, Philosophy, Economics and English could face reforms under the DCP.

 Students’ Representative Council President Swapnik Sanagavarapu told Honi that “dedicated coursework is very much essential to the rigour of an Honours program — students will lose so much of the value of undertaking honours if they are unable to learn about higher order research methodology within their specific discipline.”

-Note: This article was updated on 8 October 2021 with University comment.